Getting Started with Angular 2

 platformBrowserDynamic().bootstrapModule(AppModule)

-And thus concludes our tutorial on getting started with Angular 2!
-Hopefully by now, you have gained a bit of knowledge about the framework and all of it’s inner workings!
+And this concludes our tutorial on getting started with Angular 2!
+Hopefully, by now, you have gained a bit of knowledge about the framework and all of its inner workings!
 I encourage you to play around with our plnkr, in addition to the GitHub repo for this example app!

-Finally, don't forget to pay special attention if you're developing commercial Angular apps that contain sensitive logic.
-You can protect them against code theft, tampering, and reverse engineering by following our guide.
+Don't forget to pay special attention if you're developing commercial Angular apps that contain sensitive logic.
+You can protect them against code theft, tampering, and reverse engineering.

 Jscrambler